pragsmike/PromptCritical/docs/API.md

 *   `db-dir`: (String) The path to the prompt database directory.
 *   `id`: (String) The ID of the prompt to update.
-*   `f`: (Function) A function that will be called with the old header map.
+*   `f`: (Function) A function that will be called with the old header map (with keywordized keys).
 It must return a new map representing the desired header.

 **Return Value:**